cathynewman/Phylogenetics-NGS/README.md

 # Phylogenetics-NGS

-Code and notes for processing of UCE (ultraconserved elements) data, mainly for _Plethodon serratus_ project
+Code and notes for processing of UCE (ultraconserved elements) DNA sequence data, mainly for _Plethodon serratus_ project